IMAU-oceans/Lorenz/README.md

 The -X option allows a user to start graphical applications.
 Sometimes -X does not work, then try -Y

-When working from home first establish a VPN connection to the UU
+When working from home first establish a VPN connection to the UU or
+\
+first login to gemini.science.uu.nl and log in to Lorenz from there.

 ## Usage